A categorical reconstruction of crystals and quantum groups at $q=0$: A functorial approach to crystals

-\subsection{Recovering the Crystal Structure}
+\subsection{Recovering the crystal structure}

 Given a pointed set $A$ with a coalgebra structure $(A, \zeta_{A})$ over our comonad $U=FG$, we know from the above that $A$ carries a crystal structure that has been forgotten by the forgetful functor $F$.
 In fact, there is a way of recovering this crystal structure from the coalgebra structure.

-We regain the Kashiwara operator $\tilde{f}_i$ (and similarly $\tilde{e}_i$) via the following composition:
+\begin{prop} We regain the Kashiwara operator $\tilde{f}_i$ (and similarly $\tilde{e}_i$) on a $U$-coalgebra $A$ via the following composition:

 We also regain the weight function via